smank7/Nammabnb/README.md

 Implementation Details:
 Accommodation listings are retrieved from the MongoDB database.
 The host can view their properties.
-The host can view the reservations that were booked by Users.
+The host can view the reservations that Users booked.

 4. Payment Functionality